apnadkarni/blt/doc/picture.rst

 Pixel color values can be described in any of the following forms:

 *colorName*
-    Any of the valid textual names for a color defined in the server's color database file, such as red or "PeachPuff".
+  Any of the valid textual names for a color defined in the server's color database file, such as "red" or "PeachPuff".

 #\ *RGB* #\ *RRGGBB* #\ *RRRGGGBBB* #\ *RRRRGGGGBBBB*
   A numeric specification of the red, green, and blue intensities to use to display the color.
 Each R, G, or B represents a single hexadecimal digit.
 The four forms permit colors to be specified with 4-bit, 8-bit, 12-bit or 16-bit values.
 When fewer than 16 bits are provided for each color, they represent the most significant bits of the color.
 For example, #3a7 is the same as #3000a0007000.

 0x\ *AARRGGBB*
   A numeric specification of the alpha, red, green, and blue intensities to use to display the color.
-Each A, R, G, or B represents a single hexadecimal digit.
-The alpha value represents the transparency of the
-    pixel: "FF" is fully opaque, "00" is fully transparent.
+Each A, R, G, or B represents a single hexadecimal digit (for example, 0xFFFF0000 is fully opaque red).
+The alpha value represents the transparency of the pixel: "FF" is fully opaque, "00" is fully transparent.

 PICTURE OPERATIONS
 ==================